Uzbek Wikipedia: Censorship

-The entire Wikipedia was briefly blocked twice in Uzbekistan in 2007 and 2008.
-The Uzbek Wikipedia was blocked in Uzbekistan around the end of September and beginning of October 2011 but only caught the attention of the international press in late February 2012, following RFE/RL's report about the blockage on 16 February 2012.
-Initially, Internet users in Uzbekistan trying to access Uzbek-language pages got redirected to the msn.com page, which belonged of Microsoft.
+The entire Wikipedia was briefly blocked twice in Uzbekistan, in 2007 and 2008.
+The Uzbek Wikipedia was blocked in Uzbekistan around the end of September and the beginning of October 2011, but it only caught the attention of the international press in late February 2012, following RFE/RL's report about the blockage on 16 February 2012.
+Initially, internet users in Uzbekistan trying to access Uzbek-language pages were redirected to the msn.com page, which belonged to Microsoft.
 Later, the pages of the encyclopedia simply failed to load.
-Users in Uzbekistan could easily open Wikipedia articles in other languages, only Uzbek-language articles were blocked.
+Users in Uzbekistan could easily open Wikipedia articles in other languages; only Uzbek-language articles were blocked.

 The reason for the blockage of the Uzbek Wikipedia has not been disclosed.
 Some expressed the view that the encyclopedia had been blocked because the Uzbek government was concerned about the appearance of articles critical of its actions.
-Sarah Kendzior, an American anthropologist, speculated that the Uzbek Wikipedia had been blocked simply as an "act of showmanship" because the government of Uzbekistan sees Uzbek-language content as subject to its jurisdiction.
+Sarah Kendzior, an American anthropologist, speculated that the Uzbek Wikipedia had been blocked simply as an 'act of showmanship', because the government of Uzbekistan sees Uzbek-language content as subject to its jurisdiction.

-Despite the blockage, articles in the Uzbek-language Wikipedia could be accessed on an HTTPS connection.
-Therefore, in 2013, Google started indexing pages of the Uzbek Wikipedia with HTTPS by default, and visitors to the Uzbek Wikipedia started to be automatically connected through HTTPS.
+Despite the blockage, articles on the Uzbek Wikipedia could be accessed via an HTTPS connection.
+Therefore, in 2013, Google started indexing pages of the Uzbek Wikipedia with HTTPS by default, and visitors to the Uzbek Wikipedia began to be automatically connected through HTTPS.
 Between 2013 and 2019, users in Uzbekistan could generally access pages of the Uzbek Wikipedia without major problems.
 In May 2019, the government of Uzbekistan unblocked several news and rights websites, including Voice of America, BBC's Uzbek Service, Amnesty International, and Human Rights Watch.
 Users in Uzbekistan have not faced any issues while accessing the Uzbek Wikipedia since then.